chozabu/JumpingCube/README.md

 Mouse XY positions are sent rather than image diffs.

 Expect mistakes, my C++ is very rusty, and im new to both QT and retroshare.
+I also know I dropped some ugly hacks.